bbbtttiii/Hyperlocal/README.md

 # Hyperlocal
-A CRUD/MVC app that lets amateur meteorologists and storm chasers track their station observations.
+A CRUD/MVC app to help amateur meteorologists and storm chasers track their station observations.

 ![](hyperlocal.gif)